 - Whether they are past, present or prospective (future) customers

-The specific way you go about segmenting your audience isn’t as important as the fact that you have the ability to break down your client base into categories you can then target accordingly.
-Don’t have all the necessary information to segment your database yet?
+The way you go about segmenting your audience isn’t as important as the fact that you have the ability to break down your client base.
+Afraid you don’t have all the necessary information to segment your database yet?
 Use your marketing outreach to start collecting information immediately:

 - Ask customers to fill out basic questions on the back of a mailer/coupon that they’ll hand in at your location